alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-that aren't the most emissions polluting that sort of thing come up with explicit steps for resolving a problem don't just trust it's gonna work out and one industry that does this really well I think is the aviation industry because flying inherently feels a bit weird we
+that aren't the most emissions polluting that sort of thing come up with explicit steps for resolving a problem don't just trust it's gonna work out

+{% slide_captioned suspicious-minds 48 %}
+  Image: [British Airways plane against a blue sky](https://pxhere.com/en/photo/751319), downloaded from Pxhere.
+  CC0.
+{% endslide_captioned %}

+ and one
+industry that does this really well I think is the aviation industry because flying inherently feels a bit weird we